Maksim Samasiuk - Fotolia

 - Hyper-V containers -- Hyper-V containers are more secure than Windows Server containers, as each Hyper-V container runs in a highly optimized virtual machine which isolates it from the host.
 Hyper-V containers do not share the OS kernel of the underlying host.
 Instead, Hyper-V containers use the VM's base OS.
 This provides a more secure environment, but it also requires more overhead.

 The format for Windows Server and containers is compatible and interchangeable for both Windows Server container hosts and Hyper-V container hosts.
-Microsoft will be including a new installation option for Windows Server 2016 containers called Nano Server, which is expressly intended as a cloud platform for running Windows Server and Hyper-V containers.
+Microsoft will be including a installation option for Windows Server 2016 containers called Nano Server, which is expressly intended as a cloud platform for running Windows Server and Hyper-V containers.

 Hyper-V, Windows Server and container FAQs